microvm-nix/microvm.nix

 A Nix Flake to build NixOS and run it on one of several Type-2

-Hypervisors on NixOS/Linux.
+Hypervisors on NixOS/Linux or macOS.
 The project is intended to provide a more

 isolated alternative to nixos-container.
 You can either build and